CamrennWallace-Rivera/PythonCode/README.md

 # UndergradCode
-Here I will be adding course related code relating to projects and homeworks throughout my undergrad.
+  Here I will be adding course related projects and homeworks throughout my undergrad as a Computer Science major at Southern Conn.
+State University.
-Each class will have a commentf for the type of code and the class its from This is just to showcase my learning experience with python currently and show case my skills that I have learned and many more front-end languages including Html,CSS,JS, and react for the frame work
+Each code file will have a comment explaining what the code does.
+This is just to showcase my learning experience with python currently and from classes including CSC152- Intro to Programming
-Thank You!
+CSC212- Data Structures
+CSC207- Computer Systems
+I will be adding front end development projects in the future as I self teach myself the various languages of HTML,CSS,JS,and React.JS as my end goal is to be a front end SWE.
+Thank you for checking out my progress!